-Download the Oracle Grid Infrastructure for a standalone server installation image files, create the Grid home directory, and extract the image files in this Grid home directory.
+Download the Oracle Grid Infrastructure for a standalone server installation image files, create the grid home directory, and extract the image files in this grid home directory.

 '''

-$ mkdir -p /u01/app/oracle/product/19.0.0/grid
+$ mkdir -p /u01/app/oracle/product/21.0.0/grid

-$ chgrp oinstall /u01/app/oracle/product/19.0.0/grid

-$ cd /u01/app/oracle/product/19.0.0/grid
+$ cd /u01/app/oracle/product/21.0.0/grid

-$ unzip -q /tmp/grid.zip
+$ unzip -q /tmp/grid home.zip

 '''

-Ensure that the Grid home directory path you create is in compliance with the Oracle Optimal Flexible Architecture recommendations.
-Also, unzip the installation image files only in this Grid home directory that you created.

-3. Run gridSetup.sh to start the Oracle Grid Infrastructure setup wizard:
+- Ensure that the Grid home directory path you create is in compliance with the Oracle Optimal Flexible Architecture recommendations.
+Also, unzip the installation image files only in this Grid home directory that you created. - Oracle home or Oracle base cannot be symlinks, nor can any of their parent directories, all the way to up to the root directory. - 4.
+Run gridSetup.sh to start the Oracle Grid Infrastructure setup wizard: